EMI / IAQ Case Studies

 Houston Children’s Hospital: Electrical Shocks Discharged to Patients

-Oil Rigs off West Africa
+Oil Rigs off the coast of West Africa

-Heavy Machinery Ventilation Issue
+Heavy Machinery Ventilation Issue that led to a Factory Redesign

-Cleanroom Interference from New Instrument
+Cleanroom Interference from a New Instrument

 Nanotechnology: SEM 60 Hz Noise Issue

-Diabetic Infusion Pump Failure
+Diabetic Infusion Pump Failure due to ESD issues with packing material

 Racetrack Charger Failure